 Japanese Medicines for Nausea and Digestion

-The travelmin [トラベルミ] is the medicine indicated to help you with nausea, diarrhea, stomach pain, nausea and vomiting.
-O Travelmin Junior [トラベルミンジュニア] is suitable for children over 5 years old.
+The Travelmin [トラベルミ] is the medication indicated to help you with issues of nausea, diarrhea, stomach pain, nausea, and vomiting.
+The Travelmin Junior [トラベルミンジュニア] is indicated for children over 5 years old.

 Fibe Mini is a drink that promises to relieve constipation.
 Anyone who has intestinal problems and becomes constipated easily, whether from stress or food, Fibe Mini can alleviate quickly in emergencies.